 Tecumseh refused to sign the treaty, however, because he felt the Indians didn’t own the land they’d given up.
 He believed the land was shared by all Indians and could not be negotiated away.
 Nonetheless, Native Americans abided by the Treaty of Greenville, although white settlers and their leaders did not.

 By the early 1800s, Tecumseh had settled in Ohio and was a respected leader, war chief and orator.
 In 1805, his younger brother Lalawethika experienced an alcohol-induced vision and declared his intent to lead Indians on a quest to reclaim their lands and culture.
 He changed his name to Tenskwatawa and became known as “the Prophet.”

-After correctly predicting a solar eclipse in 1806, hordes of Indians from various tribes began following the Prophet.
+After correctly predicting a solar eclipse in 1806, the Prophet gained hordes of Indian followers from various tribes.
 In 1808, Tecumseh and the Prophet moved their growing multi-tribal alliance to Prophetstown, near the Wabash and Tippecanoe rivers in present-day Indiana.

 Battle of Tippecanoe

 Tecumseh traveled far to recruit disgruntled Indians to his pan-Indian alliance.
 In powerful speeches, he rallied them to his cause by warning that the only way to overcome their invaders was to unite and resist the American way of life.

 It was while he was away on one of these recruiting trips in 1811 that Indiana Territory’s Governor (and future U.S. president) William Henry Harrison marched his forces toward Prophetstown with the intent of destroying the village.